ANSI/NETA MTS–2019 REVISION IN PROCESS

 ANSI/NETA ATS–2021 LATEST EDITION

-ANSI/NETA ATS, Standard for Acceptance Testing Specifications for Electrical Power Equipment & Systems, 2021 Edition, has completed an American National Standard revision process.
-ANSI administrative approval was granted September 18, 2020.
-The new edition was released in March 2021 and supersedes the 2017 edition.
+ANSI/NETA ATS, Standard for Acceptance Testing Specifications for Electrical Power Equipment & Systems, 2021 Edition, completed an American National Standard revision process and was published in the Spring of 2021.

 ANSI/NETA ATS covers suggested field tests and inspections for assessing the suitability for initial energization of electrical power equipment and systems.
 The purpose of these specifications is to assure that tested electrical equipment and systems are operational, are within applicable standards and manufacturers’ tolerances, and are installed in accordance with design specifications.
 ANSI/NETA ATS-2021 new content includes arc energy reduction system testing and an update to the partial discharge survey for switchgear.
 ANSI/NETA ATS-2021 is available for purchase at the NETA Bookstore at www.netaworld.org.